ebullient/obsidian-task-collector/README.md

       - The heading will be created at the end of the document if it does not exist.
       - When scanning the document for completed (or canceled) tasks, the contents from this configured header to the next heading or separator (---) will be ignored.
       - Completed (or canceled) tasks will be moved along with their sub items (nested lists, text, or quotes).
-      - If a completed item has a nested-incomplete child, the child (and any text following) will remain in the original location.
+      - If a completed item has an incomplete child task, the child (and any text following) will remain in the original location.

 ## Right-click editor menu items

 - **Toggle: Add menu item for completing task**
-  Add an item to the right-click menu in edit mode to mark the task on the current line complete.
+  Add an item to the _right-click menu in edit mode_ to mark the task on the current line complete.
 If canceled items are supported, an additional menu item will be added to cancel the task on the current line.

 - **Toggle: Add menu item for moving completed tasks**
-  Add an item to the right-click menu in edit mode to move all completed (or canceled) tasks.
+  Add an item to the _right-click menu in edit mode_ to move all completed (or canceled) tasks to the Completed area.

 ## Credits